Learn

 Identify Extent

-Records must connect identified SR&ED to actual expenses, typically through time-tracking showing hours spent on eligible work.
+There should be some direct method to connect SR&ED to actual expenses, typically through activity-tracking, and ideally showing hours spent on eligible work.
 This is the financial backbone of your claim.

 Record Contemporaneously